By: Sharon Aron Baron

 Five days after Hitler marched in, Eric Lamet and his parents fled for their lives.
 Unable to remain together, the family split.
-He and his mother hid out in Italy, while his father returned to his native Poland and an even darker fate.
+He and his mother hid in Italy while his father returned to his native Poland and an even darker fate.

 In this remarkable feat of memory and imagination, Lamet recreates the Italy he knew from the perspective of the scared and lonely child he once was.
-We not only see the hardships and terrors faced by foreign Jews in Fascist Italy, but also the friends Eric makes and his mother’s valiant efforts to make a home for him.
+We see the hardships and terrors faced by foreign Jews in Fascist Italy and the friends Eric makes, and his mother’s valiant efforts to make a home for him.

 On March 18, 1938, five days after the Anschluss, when German troops had marched into Vienna, Lamet’s family fled to Italy, where he spent most of the next twelve years.
 After World War II ended, Lamet settled in Naples with his family.
 He finished high school in that city and studied Engineering at the University of Naples.

 In 1950 the family moved to the United States, where Lamet continued his engineering studies at the Drexel Institute of Technology in Philadelphia, near his family’s home.
 Deciding that business would be more in keeping with his personality, he embarked on a business career.
-Over the years he became involved in a variety of enterprises until his eventual retirement as a CEO in 1992.
+Over the years, he became involved in various enterprises until his eventual retirement as a CEO in 1992.

 Fluent in German, Italian, English, Spanish, and Yiddish, Lamet served as an interpreter for the U.S. State Department and taught Italian for several years.
 Lamet has studied piano and voice and, to this day, enjoys performing Neapolitan songs.

-Lamet has three children, two stepchildren, and seven granddaughters which were the reason “A Child al Confino” was written.
+Lamet has three children, two stepchildren, and seven granddaughters, who were why “A Child al Confino” was written.